 What’s the difference between SSL and TLS?

 Secure Socket Layer (SSL) and its newer version Transport Layer Security (TLS) are cryptographic protocols that provide security on the internet.
 The current SSL version is 3.0, which is widely supported by web servers and browsers.
 However, TLS v1.2 and v1.3 are more secure than the latest version of SS.

 These cryptographic protocols authenticate data transfer between servers, systems, applications, and users.
-As an example, SSL and TLS or SSL TSL essentially encrypt your online data that is being exchanged between a web server and your device.
+As an example, SSL and TLS or SSL TSL necessarily encrypt your online data that is being exchanged between a web server and your device.